smr547/distrib_nmea/README.md

 ## Test service
 The only ``NMEA source service`` currently available is the [follow route program](./follow_route.py).
 This program is designed for testing the system.
-It simulates the operation of an AIS system by simulating the passage of a vessel around a specified route.
+It simulates the operation of an AIS system by predicting the passage of a vessel around a specified route.
 The program will emit real time AIS sentences as the vessel moves around the route

 * routes are generated using the [geojson tool](http://geojson.io)